Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Results

-The area model successfully generalized to any realistic lineshape inferring only the total area under the curve.
-Fig.~\ref{fig:SideBySideComparison_area} shows the results for a deuteron type Pake doublet lineshape area test.
-The figure presents overlapping histograms of the residual distributions obtained under low-noise (SNR $=2$--$10$) and high-noise (SNR $=1$--$5$) conditions.
+The area model successfully generalized across realistic lineshapes by inferring only the total area under the curve.
+Fig.~\ref{fig:SideBySideComparison_area} shows the results for a deuteron-type Pake doublet lineshape area test.
+The figure presents overlapping histograms of the residual distributions obtained under low-noise (SNR $=30$) and high-noise (SNR $=15$) conditions.
 These distributions were generated by repeatedly injecting independent noise realizations into a fixed underlying signal over 1000 trials, enabling a systematic characterization of noise-induced error.
 The corresponding mean and standard deviation values are summarized in Table~\ref{tab:residual_stats}.
+Assuming zero error from the calibration constant in the mapping from area to polarization the area residuals can be converted to polarization residuals so a relative error in polarization can be calculated (also provided in Table \ref{tab:residual_stats}).
 Even in the high-noise regime, the resulting residuals correspond to a relative error of approximately $0.6\%$, demonstrating the robustness of the trained model.